coyo8/coyo8.github.io/_project/talks/beginners-python-tutorial.md

 This was my first talk and I can still recollect the day experience, I was waiting for my name to be called upon and at the same time my legs was shivering like it doesn't in winter.
 On other hand my face was covered with sweat.
 I was trying to squeeze my hand as hard as I can, it was my trick to overcome stage fear.

-While my brain was busy fighting with fear, involuntry movement was still in progress, I heard my name.
+While my brain was busy fighting with fear, involuntary movement was still in progress, I heard my name.
 I walked on the stage, I can only see more than 100 bobble heads.
 For second, I stopped and taken a deep breath and started the talk.

 ### WHY Python?
 * Ever imagined that your pseudo code can be your actual working code.
 Welcome to Python!
 * If you consider pointers(*) is too archaic as well as your biggest enemy.
 * Interpreter based, bug can be found easily.
 At the same time, it lead to create more bugs.
-* Prebuilt highly optimized datastructure i.e. tuple, list and dictionary.
+* Pre-built highly optimized data-structure i.e. tuple, list and dictionary.
 * [Zen of Python](https://www.python.org/dev/peps/pep-0020/) by Tim Peters.

 ### Compiler Vs Interpreter